Guyana: Land of Water

-The Guyana expedtion began in 2017 and for three years now our teams have been collecting essential data on the biodiversity of this understudied region.
+The Guyana expedtion began in 2017 and for three years our teams have been collecting essential data on the biodiversity of this understudied region, unfortunately the team last year couldn’t go due to Covid-19.
 Working alongside the Protected Areas Commission of Guyana, our expedition has played a role in evolving the Management Plans for the Kanuku Mountains Protected Area, a vast area of incredible biodiversity in the southern Guyanese rainforest.
 Being a part of this team is an extraordinary experience for those interested in working hands-on with conservation in a unique and stunning corner of the world.

 Guyana is home to an incredible range of amazing frogs and toads – some of the most fascinating animals in the world.
 Our teams have researched the species diversity and abundance across several locations within the Protected Area, and our 2017 team found the Kanuku Mountains Protected Area to be clear of the devastating chytrid fungus that threatens vast populations of amphibians throughout the world.
 Our frog fanatic Amber even got her data published!
 There’s the opportunity for any research carried out in Guyana to have an impact beyond the realms of the expedition – anything is possible!